Pasión de Gavilanes: Season 1

-Bernardo Elizondo is the owner of a hacienda, where he lives with his wife, Doña Gabriela, their daughters: Norma, Jimena and Sara, Norma's husband: Fernando Escandón, and his father-in-law, Don Martín Acevedo, a retired military man who is paralyzed.
-Norma and Fernando's marriage was arranged by Doña Gabriela to hide that Norma had been the victim of a rape, but the marriage is in name only and has not been consummated, due to her trauma.
-Apart from that, Gabriela is in love with Fernando, so she forces her daughter to marry him to keep him close.
-Although Bernardo is in love with Libia Reyes, a humble young woman, he knows that he could not marry her, since Gabriela, a very despotic woman and very old-fashioned, would never give him a divorce.
-Bernardo is determined to break with everything in order to live out his love for Libia, and he decides to formally appear before the young woman's brothers; Juan, Óscar and Franco Reyes, who did not support the relationship but approve it, since the happiness of their sister depends on it.
-Unfortunately, Bernardo has a horse accident and dies.
-At the same time, Libia discovers that she is pregnant and finds out that Bernardo has died, so she decides to go to the Elizondo to claim the money, although she is scared and not convinced if she should go.
-When she arrives at the Elizondo house, Doña Gabriela humiliates and despises her family.
-Libia flees desperate and commits suicide by jumping off a bridge.
+Bernardo Elizondo owns a ranch where he lives with his wife, Doña Gabriela; his daughters, Norma, Jimena, and Sara; Norma's husband, Fernando Escandón; and his father-in-law, Don Martín Acevedo, a retired and paralyzed military officer.

+Norma and Fernando's marriage was arranged by Doña Gabriela to hide the fact that Norma had been a victim of rape.
+However, the marriage is in name only and has not been consummated due to Norma's trauma.
+Furthermore, Gabriela is in love with Fernando, which is why she forces her daughter to marry him to keep him close.

+Although Bernardo is in love with Libia Reyes, a humble young woman, he knows he cannot marry her because Gabriela, a despotic and old-fashioned woman, would never grant him a divorce.
+Despite this, Bernardo is determined to break away from everything to live his love with Libia and decides to formally introduce himself to the young woman's brothers: Juan, Óscar, and Franco Reyes.
+Although they initially disapprove of the relationship, they eventually accept it, considering that their sister's happiness depends on it.

+Bernardo dies in a horseback riding accident.
+At the same time, Libia discovers she is pregnant and, upon learning of Bernardo's death, decides to go to the Elizondo house to claim the money that is rightfully hers.
+However, she is frightened and unsure whether she should go.
+When she finally arrives at the ranch, Doña Gabriela humiliates and scorns her family.
+Desperate, Libia flees and ends up committing suicide by jumping off a bridge.

-When the Reyes brothers find out everything, they swear to avenge the death of their sister and go to the Elizondo estate, posing as some bricklayers that Doña Gabriela has contracted to build a cabin for Norma and Fernando.
-This is achieved thanks to the Elizondo housekeeper, Eva Rodríguez, who also wants revenge on Gabriela for having forced her to give up her only daughter, Ruth, for having kept her single and having no resources to support her.
-By meeting the Elizondo sisters, Óscar Reyes intends to convince his brothers to change their revenge plans and seduce the Elizondo sisters, to pay them with the same price, although what he really intends is to get the Elizondo money to improve their situation.
-His brother Juan does not agree with their plans, but when he meets Norma Elizondo he changes his mind because they are instantly attracted to each other.
-This attraction makes Juan completely forget his revenge plans, but the couple will find many obstacles in the way that they must overcome.
+When the Reyes brothers learn what happened, they vow to avenge their sister's death.
+To do so, they go to the Elizondo ranch, posing as construction workers hired by Doña Gabriela to build a cabin intended for Norma and Fernando.
+This plan is made possible with the help of Eva Rodríguez, the Elizondos' housekeeper, who also seeks revenge against Gabriela, as she was forced to give up her only daughter, Ruth, for lacking the means to support her.

+Upon meeting the Elizondo sisters, Óscar Reyes tries to convince his brothers to abandon their plans for revenge and instead seduce the sisters to "pay them back in kind."
+However, his true intention is to obtain the Elizondos' money to improve his financial situation.
+His brother Juan disagrees with this plan but changes his mind after meeting Norma, as the two feel an immediate attraction.

+This attraction makes Juan completely forget his plans for revenge, although the relationship between him and Norma will face numerous obstacles that they must overcome together.